wpswings/membership-for-woocommerce/README.txt

 == Changelog ==

+= 2.1.8 - Released on 6 February 2023 =
+* New: Compatible with the latest WooCommerce & WordPress

 = 2.1.7 - Released on 23 December 2022 =
 * New: Compatible with the latest WooCommerce & WordPress
 * Fix: Minor Bug Fixes (Fixed Security Issues)